ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result-part-3.md

 ---
-title: Working With Rust Result - Extracting Values Unsafely - Part 3
+title: Working With Rust Result - Extracting Values That Can Panic - Part 3
 author: sanjiv sahayam
-description: Working with Rust Result - Extracting values unsafely
+description: Working with Rust Result - Extracting values that can panic
 tags: rust
 comments: true
 ---

-> Note: Do not use these functions if you have better/safer alternatives.
+> Note: Do not use these functions if you have better/nicer alternatives.

 ### unwrap

 What if we want to fail (panic) our program if the supplied age is not twenty five?

-We can work unsafely by using `unwrap`. `unwrap` is defined as:
+We can work forcibly by using `unwrap`. `unwrap` is defined as:

 ```{.rust .scrollx}
 pub fn unwrap(self) -> T